 Search Time: This denotes the time taken for a search to be executed in the DNS server.
-Monitoring this parameter can help pinpoint the searches that take more execution time and tune the performance accordingly.
+Keeping an eye on this parameter using our DNS monitor can help pinpoint the searches that take more execution time and tune the performance accordingly.

-DNS monitoring tools are designed to track DNS requests and servers, so that performance issues are identified and resolved on time.
-Applications Manager helps you proactively identify common causes for DNS server failure including improper configuration, network issues, dynamic updates, inaccessibility of root servers, etc. It instantly alerts you in case of any deviations from ideal performance and helps you resolve service disruptions and avoid latency.
+A DNS monitoring system is designed to track DNS requests and servers, so that performance issues are identified and resolved on time.
+Applications Manager's DNS monitoring helps you proactively identify common causes for DNS server failure including improper configuration, network issues, dynamic updates, inaccessibility of root servers, etc. DNS server monitoring instantly alerts you in case of any deviations from ideal performance and helps you resolve service disruptions and avoid latency.

 Applications Manager enables DNS monitoring from various geographies to measure end user experience across the globe.
-You can understand the response time of your distributed DNS servers from global monitoring locations, troubleshoot domain name resolution, and ensure minimum look up times for all users.
+Our DNS management software helps understand the response time of your distributed DNS servers from global monitoring locations, troubleshoot domain name resolution, and ensure minimum look up times for all users.

-With detailed monitoring, intelligent alerts and reports to analyse performance trends, Applications Manager could be a good solution for anyone looking for a DNS monitoring tool.
-Take a 30-day free trial today!
+With detailed monitoring, intelligent alerts and reports to analyse performance trends, Applications Manager could be the ideal value for money DNS monitoring software you are looking for.
+You can take a 30-day free trial of our DNS server monitoring tool today!